Meteor-Community-Packages/meteor-collection2/README.md

 you would probably use the reactive methods provided by the SimpleSchema validation context to display the specific error messages to the user somewhere.
-The [autoform](https://github.com/aldeed/meteor-autoform) package provides some handlebars helpers for this purpose.
+The [autoform](https://github.com/aldeed/meteor-autoform) package provides some UI components and helpers for this purpose.

 ## More Details